Identity

 The Mascot is a Napa Valley cabernet sauvignon made from seven distinct hillside vineyards—specifically, the younger vines of Harlan Estate, Promontory, and the five small vineyards within the BOND portfolio.

 We replant the vines of these parent properties once or twice per century, which means that on a yearly basis we are replanting less than two percent of our vineyards.
-This affords The Mascot with a consistent source of fruit, from vines that fall between 7-15 years of age, before they begin to graduate into the wines of their respective endeavors.
+This affords The Mascot with a consistent source of fruit, from vines around 10 years of age, before they graduate into the wines of their respective endeavors.

 The act of replanting represents a very important and rare opportunity to apply all of our evolution and collected wisdom to a new cohort of vines from the very outset of their lifetime.
 As such, these new plantings, in a certain way, become the first beneficiaries of our various innovations.